-- Each MS/partner country bears liability for possible financial consequences of irregularities caused by the beneficiary located on its territory in the proportion of IPA claim to the EC for the period, which forms the basis for the financial correction. - For a systemic irregularity or financial correction on programme level that cannot be linked to a specific MS the liability shall be jointly and equally borne by the MS and Partner Country. - For TA expenditure incurred by the MA/JS//JS Antenna , the liability related to administrative irregularities shall be borne by the MA/JS//JS Antenna, respectively. - For TA expenditure incurred by the AA, the liability shall be borne by the AA. - For TA expenditure incurred by the CA, the liability shall be borne by the CA. - For TA expenditure incurred by the MS/Partner Country (including FLC) the liability shall be borne by the MS/ Partner Country (including FLC) concerned.
+- Each MS/partner country bears liability for possible financial consequences of irregularities caused by the beneficiary located on its territory in the proportion of IPA claim to the EC for the period, which forms the basis for the financial correction. - For a systemic irregularity or financial correction on programme level that cannot be linked to a specific Partner State, the liability shall be jointly borne by the Partner States in proportion to the IPA claimed to the European Commission for the period which forms the basis for the financial correction. - For TA expenditure incurred by the MA/JS/JS Antenna, the liability related to administrative irregularities shall be borne by the MA/JS/JS Antenna, respectively. - For TA expenditure incurred by the AA, the liability shall be borne by the AA. - For TA expenditure incurred by the CA, the liability shall be borne by the CA. - For TA expenditure incurred by the MS/Partner Country (including FLC) the liability shall be borne by the MS/ Partner Country (including FLC) concerned.